rearc-data/hud-median-incomes-1985-2009/README.md

 - Source: [AHS: HUD Median Income Estimates, 1985-2009 | HUD USER](https://www.huduser.gov/portal/elist/2011-Sep19.html)
 - [HUD USER | Homepage](https://www.huduser.gov/portal/home.html)
 - [Fair Use Information](https://www.usa.gov/government-works)
-- Frequency: Never
+- Frequency: One Time
-- Formats: XLS, DOCX
+- Format: XLSX

 ## Contact Details
 - If you find any issues with or have enhancement ideas for this product, open up a GitHub [issue](https://github.com/rearc-data/hud-median-incomes-1985-2009/issues) and we will gladly take a look at it.
 Better yet, submit a pull request.
 Any contributions you make are greatly appreciated :heart:.